Safety consultation policy template

 Issue resolution

-Framework for resolving safety issues raised through consultation.
+An agreed process for resolving safety issues raised through consultation.

 What's included in this template

-Complete consultation framework aligned with WHS requirements
+A complete consultation framework aligned with WHS requirements

 Purpose & scope

-Legal obligations under the WHS Act and Regulations.
+The legal obligation to consult under the WHS Act and Regulations.

 Health & safety representatives

-Election, training and functions of HSRs.
+Election, training and functions of HSRs in your workplace.

-Composition, meetings and responsibilities.
+Composition, meetings and responsibilities of the committee.

 Documentation

-Recording consultation activities and outcomes.
+Recording consultation activities, decisions and outcomes.

-Review & improvement
+Review & acknowledgement

-How the consultation framework is evaluated.
+How the framework is reviewed and employee sign-off.

 Who should use this template?